Venkat Raghavan

-Venkat Raghavan (also credited as Venkatt Ragavan) is an Indian screenwriter, director and actor active in Tamil cinema.
-He is known for his screenplay and dialogue writing in commercially successful films, and for directing feature films such as Muthina Kathirika and Kadamaiyai Sei.
+Venkatt Ragavan a.k.a Venkat Raghavan (also credited as Venkatt Ragavan) is an Indian screenwriter and director in Tamil cinema.
+He is known for his collaborations with Sundar C.

 Career

 He made his directorial debut with Muthina Kathirika (2016), a political comedy starring Sundar C, for which he also wrote the screenplay.
 In an interview, Ragavan said that while the film is a satire on politics, his aim was to keep it a “clean comedy” rather than a direct political attack.

 In 2022, he directed Kadamaiyai Sei, starring S. J. Suryah and Yashika Aannand.
-The film’s release was reported by Times of India, which also noted the director’s announcement via Twitter.
-The trailer launch was also covered by the same publication.

-Another *Times of India* article describes a visit by director Selvaraghavan to the Kadamaiyai Sei set, noting Ragavan as the film’s director.